Rachel E. Vacek has been a librarian for over 12 years and is an active member in the professional field of web librarianship.

 Rachel is originally from West Chester, Ohio (just north of Cincinnati) and earned her bachelor’s degree from the University of Dayton and her master’s degree in library and information science (MLIS) from the University of Pittsburgh.

-For more information, please see her LinkedIn site.
+For more information about her work history, please see her LinkedIn site.

-Rachel speaks regularly on library and web technologies at national conferences like Internet Librarian, the American Library Association (ALA) Annual and Midwinter Conferences, and the Library & Information Technology Association (LITA) National Forum.
+Rachel speaks regularly on library and web technologies at national conferences like Internet Librarian, the ALA Annual and Midwinter Conferences, and the LITA National Forum.
 She’s also been invited to keynote at several regional conferences.

 Her areas of interest and expertise include: